gf-dcc/data-model/getting_started.md

 # Getting started

-How to care for the data model and do important operations with schematic!
+How to care for the data model and do important operations with the schematic CLI!

 For quick and reproducible workflow, this guide is based on devcontainers, which:
 - Should have the correct version of schematic installed with the schematic `config.yml` in the repository.